WretchX/TabulatioN/README.md

 Check out my other projects!
 Graphics commissions: [My Adobe Portfolio](https://gfgdesign.myportfolio.com/)

-Special thanks to my friends and my yellow bird who helped beta test my first game.
+Special thanks to my friends who helped beta test my first game.
 You may or may not find gratuitous nods in the release version.
 Try mousing over stuff. ;)